Spider-Man 2 (2004 video game): Reception

-Critical reactions to the console versions of Spider-Man 2 were generally positive.
-Reviewers noted that the realistic and life-sized Manhattan setting, the large variety of crimes and emergencies to stop, and the game's vivid use of Spider-Man's abilities all combined to make the player really feel like Spider-Man.
+The console versions of Spider-Man 2 were critically acclaimed.
+Reviewers noted that the realistic and life-sized Manhattan setting, the large variety of crimes and emergencies to stop, and the game's vivid use of Spider-Man's abilities combined to make the player feel like Spider-Man.
 The most popular aspect of the game was the web-swinging mechanic, where Spider-Man had to shoot webbing at an actual building, unlike previous games where he shot webbing up into the sky.
-However, small parts of the game were criticized, such as the repetition of some of the side missions.
-The game has been ranked by critics as one of the best Spider-Man games made.
+However, small parts of the game were criticized, such as the repetitive side missions.
+Critics have ranked the game as one of the best Spider-Man games ever made.

-IGN gave the game a score of 8.8 out of 10 for the PlayStation 2 and Nintendo GameCube versions, 9 / 10 for the Xbox version, 7.1 / 10 for the N-Gage version, 7 / 10 for the PSP version, 7.5 / 10 for the Nintendo DS version, 6.5 / 10 for the Game Boy Advance version, and 4.5 / 10 for the PC version.
 IGN stated on the PS2, GameCube, and Xbox version to "call it Grand Theft Spider-Man.
 And call it damn fine".
-The version even won the IGN Editor's Choice Award for the year.
-IGN, reviewing the GBA version, credited positively the presentation, graphics, sound, web-zipping and wall-crawling.
-They only negatively stated that the music loops a lot because of the enormously long levels, "not the tightest combat developed for a Spider-Man game", and stated that the levels are "a big pain in the butt to accomplish".
+The version won the IGN Editor's Choice Award for the year.
+Reviewing the GBA version, IGN praised the presentation, graphics, sound, web-zipping and wall-crawling, but thought that the music loops a lot because of the enormously long levels, it is "not the tightest combat developed for a Spider-Man game", and the levels are "a big pain in the butt to accomplish".

-The PSP version received generally mixed reviews.
-Gameplay and graphics were praised, while the bad camera angle and the length of the game faced criticism.

 The Official PlayStation 2 Magazine ranked the game #80 of the "Top 100 PS2 Games of All Time".
 In ScrewAttack's 'Top 10 Movie-Based Games' Spider-Man 2 came in eighth.
 PC Gamer listed the PC version of Spider-Man 2 as one of the worst PC ports.

+Spider-Man 2 received a nomination for "Outstanding Achievement in Gameplay Engineering" during the 8th Annual Interactive Achievement Awards.

 Sales

 Upon launch, the game had shipped more than 2 million units in North America by July 7, 2004.
-In the United States, the game's Game Boy Advance version alone sold 600,000 copies and earned $17 million by August 2006.
-During the period between January 2000 and August 2006, it was the 47th highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.
-By 2005, the game had grossed $110 million in sales revenue in the United States.
-The game's PlayStation 2 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
+In the USA, the game's GBA version alone sold 600,000 copies and earned $17 million by August 2006.
+During the period between January 2000 and August 2006, it was the 47th highest-selling game launched for the GBA, NDS or PSP in that country.
+By 2005, the game had grossed $110 million in sales revenue in the USA.
+The game's PS2 version received a "Platinum" sales award from the ELSPA, indicating sales of at least 300,000 copies in the UK.